Skip to main content

 Hormonal optimization protocols can influence deiodinase activity.
 For instance, growth hormone and IGF-1 have been shown to modulate D1 and D2 activity, potentially enhancing T4 to T3 conversion.
 Similarly, sex hormones can impact the expression and activity of these enzymes in target tissues.
 A deficiency in testosterone, for example, might be associated with altered deiodinase profiles, leading to suboptimal T3 availability at the cellular level, despite adequate circulating T4.

-Furthermore, the sensitivity of (TRs) within cells is a crucial, yet often overlooked, aspect of thyroid health.
+Furthermore, the sensitivity of thyroid hormone receptors (TRs) within cells is a crucial, yet often overlooked, aspect of thyroid health.
 TRs, primarily TRα and TRβ, mediate the genomic actions of T3, regulating gene expression.
 Factors such as inflammation, oxidative stress, and other hormonal imbalances can impair TR function, leading to a state of “thyroid hormone resistance” at the cellular level.

 Protocols that reduce systemic inflammation, improve mitochondrial function, and restore overall metabolic homeostasis can enhance TR sensitivity, allowing cells to respond more effectively to available thyroid hormones.